- phenytoin sodium

 The onset of action after an intravenous dose is 30 to 60 minutes and the effect persists up to 24 hours.
 Phenytoin is about 90% protein bound.
-Protein binding may be lower in neonates and hyperbilirubinemic infants; also altered in patients with hypoalbuminaemia, uraemia or acute trauma, and in pregnancy.
+Protein binding may be lower in neonates and hyperbilirubinemic infants; also altered in patients with hypalbuminaemia, uraemia or acute trauma, and in pregnancy.
 Optimum control without clinical signs of toxicity occurs most often with serum levels between 10 and 20 microgram/ml.
-In renal failure or hypoalbuminaemia, 5 to 12 microgram/ml or even less may be therapeutic.
+In renal failure or hypalbuminaemia, 5 to 12 microgram/ml or even less may be therapeutic.

 Phenytoin is metabolised in the liver, the major inactive metabolite is 5-(p-hydroxyphenyl)-5-phenylhydantoin (HPPH).
 The rate of metabolism is increased in younger children, pregnant women, in women during menses and in patients with acute trauma.
 The rate decreases with advancing age.
 Phenytoin may be metabolised slowly in a small number of individuals due to genetic factors, which may cause limited enzyme availability and lack of induction.